 Most slim wallets tend to focus on outright minimalism, so don't readily accommodate coins.
 However, there are a few notable exceptions to this rule.
-The Bellroy Note Sleeve is not exactly the slimmest wallet, but for a traditional bi-fold it's pretty decent, and has a small, covered, hidden pocket in the note section that can be used to store coins.
-You should be aware though that storing coins in a leather wallet is going to stretch and warp it considerably, meaning you will significantly reduce it's life span, not to mention it's style.
+The Bellroy Note Sleeve is not the absolute slimmest wallet, but for a traditional bi-fold it's seriously impressive profile and has a small, covered, hidden pocket in the note section that can be used to store coins.
+You should be aware though that storing too many coins in a leather wallet may stretch and warp it just a little.
+Not really a big problem, but something worth being aware of.

 Another option is the SECRID Cardslide, which has a sliding compartment which can be used to store coins, and many other items.
 Because it is metal and plastic rather than leather, it is much more coin friendly, although you'll want to make sure you have some notes, or something else soft in there with your coins to avoid a slight rattling around.

 If none of the coin specific wallets on the market take your fancy, then worry no more.
 The Cavity Card is a nifty little invention that turns just about any wallet into a coin carrying wallet.
 It is a credit card sized frame that allows you to place coins, or any other small items such as a key, memory/SD/SIM card etc. and store them between the cards you already carry.
 It allows the storage of coins in just about any wallet without stretching or adding bulk.
 Originally invented by Leon, a reader of this very blog, it is the ultimate coin carrying solution.